IHE/QRPH.mADX/input/pagecontent/index.md

 - Bandwidth limitations when trying to transfer an ADX/DSD for validation of an ADX.
 Facility and location lists can be large which complicates deployments in resource constrained settings.
 - Management and exchange of code lists for disaggregators.

-mADX profiles HL7 FHIR Terminology Services and the HL7 FHIR Measure resource.
-Additionally, this profile makes use of the Mobile Care Services Discovery (mCSD) Profile for facility and location data.
+mADX profiles HL7 FHIR Measure and MeasureReport resources.
+Additionally, this profile makes use of the Mobile Care Services Discovery (mCSD) Profile for facility and location data and the Sharing Valuesets and Codes Maps (SVCM) Profile for terminology meta data.
 The mADX Profile will allow vendors and implementers to utilize the robust ecosystem of tools around HL7 FHIR and promote standards-based routine reporting.

 **Approach**